 Any accident is frightening, but a collision involving a tractor-trailer can be especially traumatic.

 Filing for damages after an accident with an 18-wheeler is not the same as a regular car insurance claim.
 There are more layers involved and it can get complicated quickly.
 Ensure you are treated fairly and all of your damages and concerns are addressed properly.
-Learn why you should hire an experienced personal injury lawyer to handle your tractor-trailer accident case.
+Learn why you should hire an experienced 18 wheeler truck accident attorney to handle your tractor-trailer accident case.

 In a typical two-car collision, it can be simple to determine who is at fault for the accident.
 It becomes more complicated when a big rig truck is involved.
 There are several parties who may carry some of the responsibility for the accident.
 The driver of the truck is the most obvious person to look at first.
 Were they negligent?
 Were they fatigued from being on the road too long?
 Were they inexperienced, or driving in unsafe conditions?